icalvo/icalvo.github.io/music/bodas_de_sangre_c/index.markdown

 - name: "'Agua de molino' (Water of the mill)"
   key: agua_de_molino
   description: This is a suppossedly happy song, but it is sung by the Maid, so it is also
-- name: Dance of the knives
-  key: dance_knives
-  description: Dance.
 - name: "'La oscura raíz del grito' (The dark root of the scream)"
   key: la_oscura_raiz_del_grito
   description: This song is based on the closing verses of the play, which are recited by the Mother and the Bride of the (now deceased) Groom.